AdaCore/ada-spark-rfcs/features/rfc-spark-ghost-unchecked-union-discriminant.md

 name denoting a discriminant of a type with Unchecked_Union is allowed to occur is extended by ghost code with an assertion level depending on Static.

+Dynamic semantics B.3.3 (20/6) is modified by adding that views of unchecked union objects occurring in ghost code with an assertion level depending on Static have inferable discriminant.
+(This cannot affect the dynamic semantics of any Ada program.
+The intent is to clarify that tools using such ghost annotations may essentially ignore unchecked_union within said annotations.
+That includes potential compiler warnings pertaining to checks known to fail at compile time).

 The following example illustrates the usage of Unchecked_Union:

 ```ada